-You may need to pay your tuition or student fees depends on the amount and the school’s preference.
+How you will need to pay your tuition or student fees depends on the amount and the school's preference.
 As with housing, you should always ask or find out the preferences of your specific school before you try to pay.
-Some schools and programs that you pay in advance of your arrival, whereas others will have you pay any outstanding tuition upon arrival.
+Some schools and programs have you pay in advance of your arrival, whereas others will have you pay any outstanding tuition upon arrival.

 Some some schools prefer US checks, while others will request a wire transfer or check from your home country bank.
 Many schools with experience working with foreign nationals have the ability to accept foreign checks, or wire transfers from abroad.
-Wire transfers or electronic direct payments are sometimes a better bet than writing a check from your home country bank, as the funds get to the payee directly and are generally quicker.
+Wire transfers, or electronic direct payments, are sometimes a better bet than writing a check from your home country bank, as the funds get to the payee directly and quickly.
 You will also want to check with your bank about any exchange rate charges that may apply, which will generally help you determine your payment methods abroad.

 As far as groceries and other household supplies, you'll generally have three payment methods available to you.